 The Seniors Rights Victoria legal practice is a community legal service and is part of the Federation of Community Legal Services of Victoria.
 It provides information and referral, legal advice, legal casework and individual advocacy services.
-Legal casework can be undertaken by our legal team or lawyers through our partnership with Justice Connect Seniors Law.
-Lawyers within the partnership offer legal advice on matters specifically related to ageing.
+Our legal team offers legal advice on matters specifically related to ageing.
 We undertake casework for matters involving abuse, exploitation or discrimination of older people.

-Justice Connect Seniors Law has health justice partnerships with cohealth, a community health organisation in Footscray, and St Vincent’s Hospital in Fitzroy – funded by Seniors Rights Victoria.
-The lawyers work with health care teams to identify legal issues for older people and provide more convenient legal assistance and referrals.
+Justice Connect Seniors Law has health justice partnerships with St Vincent’s Hospital in Fitzroy and Kew – supported by Seniors Rights Victoria – and with cohealth, a community health organisation with sites across the north and west of Melbourne, .
+The lawyers work with health care teams to identify legal issues for older people and provide more convenient legal assistance and referrals for older people accessing the health services

 Who will Seniors Rights Victoria assist?